Electric car: Modern electric cars

 Starting in 2008, a renaissance in electric vehicle manufacturing occurred due to advances in batteries, and the desire to reduce greenhouse-gas emissions and to improve urban air quality.
-During the 2010s, the electric vehicle industry in China expanded greatly with government support.
-The subsidies introduced by the Chinese government will however be cut by 20 to 30% and phased out completely before 2023.
-Several automakers marked up the prices of their electric vehicles in anticipation of the subsidy adjustment, including Tesla, Volkswagen and Guangzhou-based GAC Group, which counts Fiat, Honda, Isuzu, Mitsubishi, and Toyota as foreign partners.
+During the 2010s, the electric vehicle industry in China expanded rapidly with government support.
+Several automakers marked up the prices of their electric vehicles in anticipation of the subsidy adjustments, including Tesla, Volkswagen and Guangzhou-based GAC Group, which counts Fiat, Honda, Isuzu, Mitsubishi, and Toyota as foreign partners.

 In July 2019 US-based Motor Trend magazine awarded the fully-electric Tesla Model S the title "ultimate car of the year".
 In March 2020 the Tesla Model 3 passed the Nissan Leaf to become the world's all-time best-selling electric car, with more than 500,000 units delivered; it reached the milestone of 1 million global sales in June 2021.

 In the third quarter of 2021, the Alliance for Automotive Innovation reported that sales of electric vehicles had reached six percent of all US light-duty automotive sales, the highest volume of EV sales ever recorded at 187,000 vehicles.
 This was an 11% sales increase, as opposed to a 1.3% increase in gasoline and diesel-powered units.
 The report indicated that California was the US leader in EV with nearly 40% of US purchases, followed by Florida – 6%, Texas – 5% and New York 4.4%.

 Electric companies from the Middle East have been designing electric cars.
-Oman's Mays Motors have developed the Mays i E1 which is expected to begin production in 2023.
-Built from carbon fibre, it has a range of about 350 miles and can accelerate from 0-80 mph in about 4 secs.
+Oman's Mays Motors have developed the Mays i E1 which was expected to begin production in 2023.
+Built from carbon fibre, it has a range of about 350 miles and can accelerate from 0-80 mph in about 4 seconds.
 In Turkey, the EV company Togg is starting production of its electric vehicles.
 Batteries will be created in a joint venture with the Chinese company Farasis Energy.

 Economics

 Manufacturing cost

 The most expensive part of an electric car is its battery.
 The price decreased from €605 per kWh in 2010, to €170 in 2017, to €100 in 2019.
-When designing an electric vehicle, manufacturers may find that for low production, converting existing platforms may be cheaper, as development cost is lower; however, for higher production, a dedicated platform may be preferred to optimize design, and cost.
+In China LFP batteries are popular and are cheaper.